What Is Inventory Days on Hand (DOH)? How to Calculate and Improve It

 August 23, 2023

-Inventory Days on Hand, also known as DOH, represents the number of days a company’s current inventory can sustain its operations.
-It is a crucial metric in inventory management as it helps businesses ensure they have enough inventory to fulfill customer demand without overstocking or risking stockouts.
+Inventory days on hand, also known as DOH, represents the average number of days a company holds inventory before selling it.
+It is a crucial metric in inventory management, helping businesses ensure they have enough products to fulfill customer demand without overstocking or risking stockouts.
 DOH directly impacts cash flow, liquidity, and operational efficiency.

 Is Inventory Days on Hand the Same as Days Sales in Inventory?

-While Inventory Days on Hand and Days Sales in Inventory (DSI) both provide insights into inventory management, they focus on different aspects.
 DOH measures inventory sufficiency in days, while DSI calculates the number of days it takes to sell existing inventory.
-DOH focuses on the internal operations of a business, while DSI focuses on the external market demand.
-Both metrics are valuable and complement each other to provide a comprehensive view of inventory performance.
+Both metrics are valuable and complement each other to provide a comprehensive view of performance, often being used interchangeably to reflect inventory turnover and efficiency.

-To calculate Inventory Days on Hand, brands need two key pieces of information: the average inventory value and the cost of goods sold (COGS).
+To calculate DOH, brands need two key pieces of information: the average inventory value and the cost of goods sold (COGS).

 Breaking Down the DOH Formula